 Big Ben under refurbishment until 2021

 As Alessandro said to me, London is a big city, there’s always something going on and you can come back again and again and see a completely different city every time.
-From its high-end shopping places, charming diversity of neighbourhoods, international food courts, the traditional afternoon tea, modern art and 2000 years of history to its pub culture, there is always something to see and do.
+From its high-end shopping places, charming diversity of neighbourhoods, international food courts, the traditional afternoon tea, modern art and 2000 years of history to its pub culture, there is always many thing to do in London.
 In short, it never gets boring here.

 By the way, know that one of the most famous landmarks in Europe, Big Ben, is undergoing a refurbishment.
 Big Ben will not sound until 2021 with the only exceptions on New Year and Remembrance day (eleventh hour of the eleventh day of the eleventh month).
 Obviously we were a bit disappointed that we couldn’t see it and take some good photos.